alice173/WSW/README.md

 (Highlight how prompts, such as reverse, question-and-answer or multi-step, were used to support learners with SEND or ALN where relevant.)

 - **Aministration/Repetitive tasks:**
-- Reflection: Strategic use of AI allowed for rapid prototyping, with minor adjustments for alignment with project goals.
+- Reflection: Strategic use of AI allowed me to perform admin tasks quicky and efficiently
-- Examples: Reverse prompts for alternative code solutions and question-answer prompts for resolving specific challenges.
+- Examples: I used AI to assist with creation of user stories and then to convert them to a CSV file.
+AI assisted with writing a python script using Trello's Rest API that created a populated a trello card with description and checklist for each user story
 - **Code Creation:**
   - Reflection: Strategic use of AI allowed for rapid prototyping, with minor adjustments for alignment with project goals.
   - Examples: Reverse prompts for alternative code solutions and question-answer prompts for resolving specific challenges.